 I finally managed to post something after so long, yay!!!
-Since it’s a bit difficult for me to write super long reviews nowadays, I decided to make a sort of “monthly corner” for anime and games so that my blog doesn’t die of loneliness and I at least post once a month.
-This is a bit of an experiment but I hope you enjoy the monthly corner ride nonetheless and, of course, feel free to leave comments Ｏ(≧▽≦)Ｏ
+Since it’s a bit difficult for me to write super long reviews nowadays, I decided to make a sort of “corner” for anime so that my blog doesn’t die of loneliness and I at least post more often.
+This is a bit of an experiment but I hope you enjoy the anime corner ride nonetheless and, of course, feel free to leave comments Ｏ(≧▽≦)Ｏ

 Again, this will be sort of an experiment to see how it goes.
 Ok, let’s begin!!